babychm/test_project/README.md

-# Simple CI/CD built by Terraform for ToDo app
+# Simple CI/CD built by Terraform for two environments using AWS VPC, Codebuild, ECR, and ECS
-[`Source`](https://github.com/ibrahima92/fullstack-typescript-mern-todo) of the application that been deployed
+[`Source`](https://github.com/ibrahima92/fullstack-typescript-mern-todo) of application that been deployed
 ## Project tools

 - Terraform
 - AWS as cloud provider
   - ECR as registry for docker images
   - ECS as a service for for working application
-  - CodeBuild as a tool for CI\CD integration
+  - CodeBuild as a tool for CI/CD integration
   - S3 as a service for storage remote state for terraform
 - GitHub as SCM service

 ## Each project environment contains:

+- 2 public subnets
+- 2 private subnets
+- Internet getaway
+- 2 NAT
+- Application load balancer
+- Autoscaling group
+- EC2 instance for init build
+- Codebuild
+- ECR and ECS

 ![](img/1.png)

-### CI/CD
+## CI/CD

 ![](img/2.png)